multiversx/mx-chain-go/txcache/README.md

        - The number of selected transactions reaches `maxNum`.

 **Additional notes:**
- - Within the selection loop, the current nonce of the sender is queryied from the blockchain, if necessary.
+ - Within the selection loop, the current nonce of the sender is queryied from the blockchain, lazily (when needed).
- - If an initial nonce gap is detected, the sender is excluded from the selection process.
+ - If an initial nonce gap is detected, the sender is (completely) skipped in the current selection session.
+ - If a middle nonce gap is detected, the sender is skipped (from now on) in the current selection session.
- - Transactions with nonces lower than the current nonce of the sender are skipped (not included in the selection).
+ - Transactions with nonces lower than the current nonce of the sender are skipped.
+ - Transactions with duplicate nonces are skipped.
+See paragraph 5 for more details.
+ - Badly guarded transactions are skipped.
+ - Once the accumulated fees of selected transactions of a given sender exceed the sender's balance, the sender is skipped (from now one).

 ### Paragraph 5